AFIonescu/Smart-Log-Analyzer/README.md

 ## Project Description - Milestone 1

-This project ingests application logs from multiple sources into Elasticsearch and uses NLP-powered analysis to detect anomalies, errors, and security threats in real-time.
+This project ingests application logs from multiple sources into Elasticsearch and uses NLP-powered analysis to detect errors and security threats in real-time.
 The system automatically categorizes logs by severity, extracts entities (IPs, user IDs, error codes), and triggers intelligent alerts with suggested remediation actions based on configurable rules.

 ### System Architecture